jburgy/jburgy.github.io/docs/_posts/2023-02-24-what-forth-again.md

 can vary in length.
 Words written in assembly (or in our case C) language only require a single address.
 Words written in FORTH can refer to N previously defined words plus the special `DOCOL` label (since they were introduced by a `:`) that is at the center of _indirect_ threading.
-Jones explains that extra indirection step in great details, complete with ASCII diagrams.
+Jones explains that extra indirection step in great detail, complete with ASCII diagrams.
 I will therefore not repeat it here.
 [Flexible array members](https://en.wikipedia.org/wiki/Flexible_array_member) were officially standardized in [C99](https://en.wikipedia.org/wiki/C99) so we will use them to store the collection of labels in the dictionary entry.
 We could store the first label, aka `Code Field`, as a separate member but that only increases the